okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-12-2/index.md

 ### Bugs fixed in 2020.12.2

-* Clients making GET requests to `/api/v1/users/{usernameprefix}` received a "The requested path was not found" error if the user's [short name](/docs/reference/api/users/#get-user-with-login-shortname) (usernameprefix) ended with .jpg, .png, .js, .css, or a similar file extension even if a user matching that short name existed.
+* Clients making GET requests to `/api/v1/users/{usernameprefix}` received an error if the user's [short name](/docs/reference/api/users/#get-user-with-login-shortname) (usernameprefix) ended with .jpg, .png, .js, .css, or a similar file extension, even when a user matching that short name existed.
 (OKTA-322140)
 * When an [MFA policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy) was created without specifying the `consent` format, subsequent GET and UPDATE requests resulted in an error.
 (OKTA-339250)